Oakland Southwest Airport

-Oakland Southwest Airport is a county-owned public-use airport in Oakland County, Michigan, United States.
-It is located 1 nmi southwest of the central business district of New Hudson.
-The airport is uncontrolled, and is used for general aviation purposes.
+Oakland Southwest Airport is a county-owned public-use airport serving New Hudson, in Oakland County, Michigan, United States of America.
+It is located 1 nmi southwest from the central business district of New Hudson.
+This airport is uncontrolled, and is used for general aviation purposes locally.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local reliever airport facility.
+It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is also categorized as a local reliever airport facility.

 History

-The airport opened in 1946 and was formerly known as New Hudson Airport and was originally used for veterans to get their pilot licenses under the G.I. bill.
-It was acquired by Oakland County in August 2000.
+The airport opened in 1946, and which was formerly known as the New Hudson Airport.
+This airport was originally used for veterans to get their pilot licenses under the G.I. bill.
+It was later acquired by Oakland County in August 2000.